thoqbk/kafka-plain-java/docs/demo-4-kafka-cluster-in-docker.md

 `KAFKA_CFG_LISTENERS` tells Kafka what ports it should listen on whereas `KAFKA_CFG_ADVERTISED_LISTENERS` tells others (e.g. producers, consumers, brokers) its addresses that they can connect if want to talk to it.

-They should be the same if all are running on bare metal machine (can connect using `localhost:9092` or `127.0.0.1:9092`) but consumers, producers or other brokers do not stay on the same machine or Docker instance, they must use different addresses.
+They should be the same if all are running on bare metal machine (can connect using `localhost:9092` or `127.0.0.1:9092`) but consumers, producers or other brokers do not stay on the same machine or Docker instance, they must use different addresses (that's why we have `advertised listeners`).
 Two examples:
 - Saying we have 2 kafka instances `kafka` and `kafka2`, `kafka2` for sure cannot connect to `kafka` using `localhost:29092`.
 It must use `kafka:9092` instead.
 - Producer from host machine cannot connect to `kafka` using `kafka:9092`.
 It must use `localhost:29092` instead.